rubyfu/RubyFu/module_0x4__web_kung_fu/browser_manipulation.md

 ```

 ### Dealing with tabs
 One of scenarios I've faced is to exploit XSS a user profile fields and check the result in another page which present the public user's profile.
-Instead of revisiting the urls again and again I open new tab and refresh the public user's profile page then return back to send the exploit and so on.
+Instead of revisiting the URLs again and again I open new tab and refresh the public user's profile page then return back to send the exploit and so on.

 **xss_tab.rb**
 ```ruby